dhongu/deltatech/deltatech_product_category_group/readme/DESCRIPTION.md

-- Features:
+Features:

 - User Group in product category
-  - Automatic assign of the responsible in transfer based on the user group from category
+- Automatic assignment of the responsible in transfer based on the user group from category